huggingface/blog/Lora-for-sequence-classification-with-Roberta-Llama-Mistral.md

 ```

-- For generating the training batches, we also need to pad the rows of a given batch to the same maximum length, the maximum length found in this batch.
+- For generating the training batches, we also need to pad the rows of a given batch to the maximum length found in the batch.
 For that, we will use the `DataCollatorWithPadding` class:

 ```python
 # Data collator for padding a batch of examples to the maximum length seen in the batch